likamrat/jumpstart-cli/TESTING_ASSESSMENT.md

 **Coverage Report**: `final_coverage.out`, `subscription_coverage.html`, `urlutils_final_coverage.out`
 **Test Framework**: Custom utilities with color-coded output and comprehensive mocking

+**🎯 Latest Achievement**: Successfully achieved **near-perfect 98.2% coverage** for `internal/resourceproviders` package (5.3% → 98.2%, +92.9% improvement) with comprehensive Azure CLI integration testing.
+Enhanced all 6 core functions from 0% coverage to 90-100% coverage through extensive test suites covering provider registration, validation, timeout scenarios, and multiple Azure solutions.
+Elevated the package from "Very Low" to "Near-Perfect" quality level, transforming the lowest-coverage package into one of the highest-covered packages with 28 comprehensive test functions.

-**🎯 Latest Achievement**: Successfully achieved **perfect 100% coverage** for `internal/table` package (93.5% → 100.0%, +6.5% improvement) with comprehensive Unicode character testing and emoji handling.
+**🎯 Previous Achievement**: Successfully achieved **perfect 100% coverage** for `internal/table` package (93.5% → 100.0%, +6.5% improvement) with comprehensive Unicode character testing and emoji handling.
 Enhanced visualWidth function coverage from 84.6% to 100% (+15.4%) and isWideCharacter function from 85.7% to 100% (+14.3%) through comprehensive test suites covering CJK characters, emoji ranges, control characters, and complex mixed content scenarios.

 **🎯 Previous Achievement**: Successfully achieved **perfect 100% coverage** for `internal/examples` package (92.9% → 100.0%, +7.1% improvement) with comprehensive testing of all 68 registry examples across 15 command paths.
 Enhanced GetExamples function coverage from 75% to 100% with advanced edge case testing, registry consistency validation, and code quality improvements.